Company Name Logo Quiz-Tree

 French Vocabulary

 Here is a phrase that surprises new learners: s'il vous plaît is not a single word for "please" but literally means "if it pleases you."
 French vocabulary is full of little courtesies and quirks like that, and these quizzes cover the everyday words a beginner needs most.
 Essential French Vocabulary for Beginners Each quiz matches French words to their English meanings, building topic by topic.
 You will learn the rooms of a home like the salon (living room), greetings such as bonjour (hello), colors like rouge (red), travel words including gare (train station), and numbers from un (one) up to cent (one hundred).
 The sets reach into describing people, jobs, school, shopping, nature, and telling time too, so you steadily build a full beginner vocabulary.
 One quiz even drops you into a real ticket-counter conversation at a Paris station to test how much you follow when French comes at you naturally.
 French Words with Audio Pronunciation French spelling rarely matches how a word sounds, so every quiz includes audio of each term.
 Hearing a word like armoire (wardrobe) said aloud helps you say it correctly and recognize it the moment a French speaker uses it.
 Words With a Double Life Some French words quietly do two jobs.
 Papillon (butterfly) is also the word for a bow tie, because the shape of the tie looks just like a butterfly's wings, and feuille (leaf) is also the everyday word for a sheet of paper.
 The sets run from beginner to intermediate and mix question styles, so you read the French and find the meaning, then flip it to recall the French from the English, which makes the words sink in from both directions.
 Some quizzes even drop the text and play a word aloud, and earlier words keep returning in later sets, so nothing you learn quietly slips away.
-Pick the corner of French you want first, whether that is the home, the road, or the calendar, and try the free interactive French quizzes.
+Pick the corner of French you want first, whether that is the home, the road, or the calendar, and try these interactive French quizzes.

 12 topics